-- 4. Where a framework agreement is concluded with more than one economic operator, it shall be performed in one of the [...] following ways: - (a) following the terms and conditions of the framework agreement, without reopening competition, where it sets out all the terms governing the provision of the works, services and supplies concerned and the objective conditions for determining which of the economic operators, party to the framework agreement, shall perform them; the latter conditions shall be indicated in the procurement documents;
+- 4. Where a framework agreement is concluded with more than one economic operator, it shall be performed in one of the following ways: - (a) following the terms and conditions of the framework agreement, without reopening competition, where it sets out all the terms governing the provision of the works, services and supplies concerned and the objective conditions for determining which of the economic operators, party to the framework agreement, shall perform them; the latter conditions shall be indicated in the procurement documents;

-- (aa) where the framework agreement sets out all the terms governing the provision of the works, services and supplies concerned, partly without reopening of competition in accordance with point a and partly with reopening of competition amongst the economic operators parties to the framework agreement in accordance with point (b), where this has been stipulated by the contracting authorities in the procurement documents.
-The choice between which parts of the framework agreement shall be performed with and which parts shall be performed without reopening of competition shall be made pursuant to objective criteria, which shall be set out in the specifications of the framework agreement.
+- (aa) where the framework agreement sets out all the terms governing the provision of the works, services and supplies concerned, partly without reopening of competition in accordance with point (a) and partly with reopening of competition amongst the economic operators parties to the framework agreement in accordance with point (b), where this possibility has been stipulated by the contracting authorities in the procurement documents.
+The choice of whether specific works, supplies or services shall be acquired following a reopening of competition or directly on the terms set out in the framework agreement, shall be made pursuant to objective criteria, which shall be set out in the specifications of the framework agreement.
 The specifications of the framework agreement shall also specify which terms may be subject to reopening of competition. - (b) where not all the terms governing the provision of the works, services and supplies are laid down in the framework agreement, through reopening competition amongst the economic operators parties to the framework agreement. - 5.
-The competitions referred to in points (aa) and (b) of paragraph 4 shall be based on the same terms as applied for the award of the framework agreement and, where necessary, more precisely formulated terms, and, where appropriate, other terms referred to in the specifications of the framework agreement, in accordance with the following procedure: - (a) for every contract to be awarded, contracting authorities shall consult in writing the economic operators capable of performing the contract; - (b) contracting authorities shall fix a time limit which is sufficiently long to allow tenders for each specific contract to be submitted, taking into account factors such as the complexity of the subject-matter of the contract and the time needed to send in tenders; - (c) tenders shall be submitted in writing, and their content shall not be opened until the stipulated time limit for reply has expired; - (d) contracting authorities shall award each contract to the tenderer that has submitted the best tender on the basis of the award criteria set out in the specifications of the framework agreement.
+The competitions referred to in points (aa) and (b) of paragraph 4 shall be based on the same terms as applied for the award of the framework agreement and, where necessary, more precisely formulated terms, and, where appropriate, other terms referred to in the specifications of the framework agreement, in accordance with the following procedure: - (a) for every contract to be awarded, contracting authorities shall consult in writing the economic operators capable of performing the contract; - (b) contracting authorities shall fix a time limit which is sufficiently long to allow tenders for each specific contract to be submitted, taking into account factors such as the complexity of the subject-matter of the contract and the time needed to send in tenders;

+- (c) tenders shall be submitted in writing, and their content shall not be opened until the stipulated time limit for reply has expired; - (d) contracting authorities shall award each contract to the tenderer that has submitted the best tender on the basis of the award criteria set out in the specifications of the framework agreement.